Flag desecration: Croatia

 Croatian history recalls the burning of the flag of the Kingdom of Hungary during the 1895 visit of Emperor Franz Joseph to Zagreb.
 Two people involved in the incident, Stjepan Radić and Vladimir Vidrić, later pursued notable careers in politics and literature, respectively.
-In modern Croatia it is illegal to desecrate any flag or to treat any flag in a disrespectful manner.
-Offenders are punishable with up to one year of imprisonment.
+In modern Croatia, desecrating any national flag or treating any national flag in a disrespectful manner is a felony.
+Offenders can face up to one year of imprisonment.

 Denmark

 In Denmark, it is legal to burn or desecrate the national flag, the Dannebrog.
-However it is illegal to publicly burn or desecrate the flags of foreign countries, the United Nations and Council of Europe according to section 110(e) of the Danish penal code because Parliament has decided that burning or desecrating these is a matter of foreign relations, as it could be construed as a threat.
+However, it is illegal to publicly burn or desecrate the flags of foreign countries, the United Nations or the Council of Europe according to § 110e of the Danish penal code because Parliament has decided that burning or desecrating these is a matter of foreign relations, as it could be construed as a threat.
 This law is rarely enforced; the last conviction was in 1936.